analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 If the trajectory starts at step $$t$$, we denote it $$\tau_t$$.

 The *objective* of RL problems is to maximize the sum of future rewards, *learning* a good policy $$\pi$$, through trial and error, using the size of rewards to *reinforce* good actions.

+If the number of steps is infinite, even if the rewards are bounded

 Note that some sources label the reward for action $$a_t$$ as $$r_t$$ instead of $$r_{t+1}$$.